Marriage Advice From Your Favorite Divorce Lawyer, Part Three

 People are pretentious on social media.

-They post what they WANT you to see, and not what their pathetic lives are. (including me!)
+They post what they want you to see, and not what truly is.

 What you see on Instagram is a single SNAPSHOT with filters on their lives.
-(I know, because so many of these perfect marriages – you know, the ones where the couple goes OUT of their way to write tributes and kissy-kissy stuff to each other – have CALLED my office).
-And it ALWAYS goes something like this, “Becky!
-So good to see you!
-But you were just making public love in the Maldives on your annual love trip!
-What happened?”
+(I know, because so many of these perfect marriages – you know, the ones where the couple exaggerates their affection and write page-long tributes to each other have actually called my office).

 Stop Comparing Your Spouse to Others.